 Dose adjustment or special precautions may be required

-Some medication should not be taken together with Prezista or else unwanted and dangerous side effects may occur.
+Some medications should not be taken together with Prezista or else unwanted and dangerous side effects may occur.
 Tell your doctor all medications you are currently taking to determine if you need a dose adjustment of any kind.
 See FAQ for examples of which drugs may interact with Prezista.

 Tell your doctor if you have liver disease (especially hepatitis B or C), diabetes, a bleeding disorder, or an allergy to sulfa drugs.

 Tell your doctor if you are pregnant.
 It is important to have HIV under control during the time of birth to avoid passing the virus to the baby.
-Follow your doctors directions very carefully.
+Follow your doctor's directions very carefully.

-If you have HIV, you should not breast feed a baby.
+If you have HIV, you should not breastfeed a baby.
 HIV can be passed to babies through breast milk.

 This drug may cause ineffectiveness in birth control pills.
 Use other forms of birth control while using this medication, such as condoms, spermicide, or a diaphragm.